ShouvinKichu/shouvinkichu/README.md

 ## About Me

-I'm currently in my final year in Computer Science Engineering at Sathyabama Institute of Science and Technology
+I'm in my final year of Computer Science Engineering at the Sathyabama Institute of Science and Technology.

 <br>